Table of Contents

-Rhabdomyolysis-related damage to the sarcolemma or shortage of energy (ATP) can lead to dysfunction of the ion channels and pumps, resulting in increased calcium influx into the cell.
-This, in turn, activates calcium-dependent phospholipases and proteases, leading to destructions of the structural proteins.
-Following the cellular destruction, several cellular components and proteins (myoglobin, creatine kinase, aldolase, and lactate dehydrogenase) enter the circulation, damages capillaries and causes leakage and edema.
+Rhabdomyolysis-related damage to the sarcolemma or shortage of energy (ATP) can lead to the dysfunction of the ion channels and pumps, resulting in increased calcium influx into the cell.
+This, in turn, activates calcium-dependent phospholipases and proteases, leading to the destruction of the structural proteins.
+Following this cellular destruction, several cellular components and proteins (myoglobin, creatine kinase, aldolase, and lactate dehydrogenase) enter the circulation, damaged capillaries, and cause leakage and edema.

-Myoglobin is the oxygen-carrying protein present in the skeletal muscle and is usually bound to plasma proteins.
-In rhabdomyolysis, the myoglobin levels exceed the binding capacity of the plasma proteins, leading to unbound myoglobin in the circulation.
-This free myoglobin can cause acute kidney injury via different mechanisms.
+Myoglobin is the oxygen-carrying protein present in skeletal muscle and is usually bound to plasma proteins.
+In rhabdomyolysis, myoglobin levels exceed the binding capacity of plasma proteins, leading to unbound myoglobin in the circulation.
+This free myoglobin can cause AKI via different mechanisms.

 Hyperuricemia and intraluminal cast formation also contribute to acute renal involvement.
 Intraluminal cast formation occurs when myoglobin binds to the Tamm-Horsfall protein, especially in the presence of acidic urine.
-Additionally, hypovolemia, vasoconstriction, and direct deleterious effect of myoglobin on the renal tissue also contribute to the acute kidney injury in rhabdomyolysis.
+Additionally, hypovolemia, vasoconstriction, and the direct deleterious effect of myoglobin on renal tissue also contribute to the AKI in rhabdomyolysis.

 Symptoms and Signs of Acute Pediatric Rhabdomyolysis

-Approximately 50 % of rhabdomyolysis patients present with the classic triad of symptoms that include myalgia, weakness, and dark tea or cola colored urine.
-However, these classical symptoms may be absent in the other 50 % of the patients.
-These symptoms are non-specific and a firm diagnosis cannot be made on these findings.
+Approx. 50% of patients with rhabdomyolysis present with the classic triad of symptoms which includes myalgia, weakness, and dark tea or cola-colored urine.
+However, these classical symptoms may be absent in 50% of patients.
+These symptoms are non-specific and a definite diagnosis cannot be made on these findings.

-Usually, a history of medication intake, trauma, or alcohol/drug abuse is associated.
-The patients may also present with features of acute kidney injury.
-The mortality rate is high in patients with rhabdomyolysis complicated by acute kidney injury, especially in the presence of a high creatine kinase level.
+Usually, a history of medication, trauma, or alcohol/drug abuse is present.
+Patients may also present with features of AKI.
+The mortality rate is high in patients with rhabdomyolysis complicated by AKI, especially in the presence of a high creatine kinase level.